Well Child Visit at 9 Months

 What do I need to know about my baby's next well child visit?

 Your baby's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 12 months.
 Contact your baby's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
-Your baby may get the following vaccines at his or her next visit: hepatitis B, hepatitis A, HiB, pneumococcal, polio, flu, MMR, and chickenpox.
-He or she may get a catch-up dose of DTaP.
-Remember to take your child in for a yearly flu shot.
+Your baby may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.